 Wide receivers are responsible for catching passes thrown by the quarterback.
 The role of the receiver is to run pass routes.
 They use their speed and quickness to evade the other team's defensive players as they try to get open to catch passes.
 Receivers also make blocks for the quarterback, for other receivers and for the running backs.

 What is the Defensive Line?

 Defensive tackles, defensive ends and the nose guard make up the defensive line.
 The nose guard plays in the center of the defensive line.
 His job is to stop the run up the middle.
 Tackles play on either side of the nose guard and try to stop the run play.
 In some cases, they can break through and hurry or sack the quarterback.
 Defensive ends play at the end of the defensive line.
 Ends work to sack the quarterback and try to prevent running backs from getting farther down the field.

 Linebackers are usually the best tacklers on the team.
 They play behind the defensive line and are responsible for defending both run and pass plays.
 The defensive backfield is made up of cornerbacks and safeties.
 Their job is to cover the wide receivers, to break up passes and to make interceptions.
 They also make tackles, work to stop the run and try to sack the quarterback.

-The special teams, often the key to success in football games, are made up of a kicker, a punter, a long snapper and a place holder.
+The special teams are made up of a kicker, a punter, a long snapper and a place holder.
 The kicker's job is to kick the ball off at the opening of the game and after every score.
 He also kicks the extra points after touchdowns, and he kicks field goals when the offense cannot score a touchdown.
 Place holders catch the ball from the center and hold it for the kicker as he kicks extra points or field goals.
 Punters kick the ball when the team does not score, and the long snapper is the center who snaps the ball during punts.